 "All right, let's get moving.
 Everybody have everything they need?"
 Nicole inquired.

 Danny grabbed her guitar, which was resting by the couch, and took Luke by the hand.
 Nicole attached Haydn's leash to his collar and took Thomas' hand.
-The group exited the house into the warm afternoon and went to Nicole's car.
-The guitar was laid in the trunk while the boys were buckled up in the backseat.
-Danny held onto the pup in the front seat while Nicole got behind the wheel.
+The group exited the house and the boys were buckled up in the backseat.
+Danny held onto the pup in the front seat, while Nicole got behind the wheel.

 "Okay, are we sure we have everything?"
-Nicole asked again just to sure.
-She knew small children needed every chance possible to remember anything that they might need.
+Nicole asked again just to be sure.
+She knew small children needed every chance possible to remember anything they might need.

 "Yeah!"
-Luke answered for them both.
-He was hugging the backpack that he came with.
+Luke answered for the boys.
+He hugged his backpack.
 His little brother had one, too, but Thomas had just dumped his bag on the floor.

 Nicole's family was in the backyard of her grandparents' house.
 The barbeque was already in full swing with everyone there, including Nicole's parents.
-Nicole looked around and Dane could have sworn her girlfriend looked embarrassed.
+Nicole looked around and Dane could've sworn her girlfriend looked embarrassed.
 For just a second, Nicole's cheeks were almost as red as her hair.

-"Nikki, we was scared you weren't going to show up," Raymond said, as he moved away from the card game that he was playing.
+"Nikki, we were scared you weren't going to show up," Raymond said, as he moved away from the card game he was playing.
 The other players included Nicole's aunts, Kimber and Katrina, and Kimber's son, Philip.
-He went to embrace his daughter, smiling at Nicole as he grabbed her into a hug.
+Raymond grabbed her into a hug.

-Nicole smiled and returned her father's hug.
+Nicole smiled and returned her father's embrace.
 "We had to wait for Luke and Thomas.
-Danny thought they'd have fun here," she explained, feeling Thomas grip her hand a little tighter as if to remind her that he was there.
+Danny thought they'd have fun here."

 "Good to see you two again.
 Have a good time, okay?"
-Raymond said sincerely.
-He smiled down at the boys and they seemed to almost puff out their chests because of the attention.
+Raymond smiled down at the boys and they seemed to almost puff out their chests because of the attention.

 "We will!"
-Luke proclaimed while Thomas grinned and nodded.
+Luke proclaimed, while Thomas grinned and nodded.
 Haydn yelped again.
 Dane was certain she and Nicole were raising a little glory hound.

 "You brought your dog, too?
 Is he ready to be out around people or another dog?"
-Raymond asked while nodding toward the other dog in the yard.
-Katrina's family also had a dog.
+Raymond asked, nodding toward Katrina's dog in the yard.

 "We'll find out," Nicole replied with a smile.

 Raymond nodded.
-"Be careful," he cautioned them and patted Danny on the shoulder as a greeting.
+"Be careful," he cautioned them and patted Dane on the shoulder as a greeting.
 She smiled at him before turning her attention elsewhere.

 Dane decided to see sooner rather than later by letting Haydn off of his leash.
-He charged off to investigate his new environment – the large backyard of Nicole's grandparents' rather average house.
-Luke and Thomas took off after him and Dane followed them.
-Nicole's smaller cousins, Katrina's kids, Eddie and Sabrina, came over almost immediately with their dog.
+He charged off to investigate his new environment.
+The large backyard set off a rather average house.
+Luke and Thomas took off after him and Dane followed.
+Katrina's kids, Eddie and Sabrina, came over almost immediately with their dog.
 Haydn eased back, settling next to Dane.

 "Hey, Danny!
 Who are they?"
 Eddie asked with a bluntness that Dane knew would get him in trouble in a few years.
-But, of course, his cherubic features of deep dimples and slightly wavy dark, chocolate locks would get him right out trouble…well, with most girls and adults anyway.
+But, his cherubic dimples and slightly wavy, dark-chocolate locks would get him right back out of trouble…well, with most girls and adults anyway.

 "These are my nephews and my dog.
-Luke, Thomas, meet Nicole's cousins, Eddie and Sabrina," Dane introduced the duos.
-She hoped that they would get along, even though her nephews were younger than Nicole's cousins.
+Luke, Thomas, meet Nicole's cousins, Eddie and Sabrina."
+Dane introduced the duos.
+She hoped they'd get along, even though her nephews were younger than Nicole's cousins.

-"You don't look anything like Danny," Sabrina noted, as if amazed.
+"You don't look anything like Danny."
+Sabrina seemed amazed.

-It was quite true that they did not appear related in the slightest.
-Luke and Thomas were blonds with creamy complexions while Dane had a caramel skin tone and black hair with blond highlights.
-Luke had brown eyes like his father and Thomas had blue like his mother; Dane had grey eyes.
+It was quite true, they didn't appear related in the slightest.
+Luke and Thomas were blonds with creamy complexions, while Dane had a caramel skin tone and black hair with blond highlights.
+Luke had brown eyes like his father, and Thomas had blue like his mother; Dane had grey eyes.
 They shared almost nothing in common with Dane, except maybe chubby cheeks.

 "You don't look like Nick," Luke countered.
 He and his brother had taken to calling Nicole by the nickname Dane used.
-Much like Nicole's family called Dane "Danny" because that was what Nicole called her.
+Nicole's family did the same with Danny.

 "We're not Dane," Thomas countered.

-Luke could not argue Sabrina's statement, so he did not try.
+Luke just moved on.
 "Dane's puppy's name is Haydn.
 It's a weird name.
-What's your dog's name?" he asked curiously.
+What's your dog's name?"

-The brother and sister then went into showing them what the dog could do.
-As Beanie went through his tricks, Haydn moved to check him out.
-Beanie was older than the shepherd pup, but he was not much bigger.
-Beanie was a mixed breed that Katrina saved from being put to sleep as a puppy.
-Eddie and Sabrina loved the dog and Dane understood why before she even had Haydn because Beanie was sweet and loving.
+As Beanie went through his tricks, Haydn checked him out.
+Beanie was older than the shepherd pup, but he wasn't too much bigger.
+Beanie was a mixed breed Katrina had rescued as a puppy.
+Dane could understand why Eddie and Sabrina loved the sweet dog.

-Dane only laughed as her nephews marveled over the other pooch.
-She suspected they would go home, demanding a dog of their own again.
+Dane only laughed.
+She suspected they'd go home, demanding a dog of their own, again.
 They had done so when they first met Haydn.
-She also suspected that they would spend a lot of time trying to teach Haydn tricks.
+She also suspected they'd spend a lot of time trying to teach Haydn tricks.
 With luck, Haydn might actually learn something.

-Dane stuck close to her boys, but waved to everyone at the cookout.
-Nicole's family seemed to accept that by waving back and then going on about their business and letting Dane go about hers.
-The only one that gave Dane more than a nod and wave was Jarred, Kimber's husband.
-He was working the large grill and nodded toward the food that he had already finished cooking.
-She shook her to decline the offer for now.
+Dane stuck close to her boys, but acknowledged everyone at the cookout with a wave.
+Nicole's family waved back and let Dane go about her business.
+The only one who gave Dane more than a nod was Jarred, Kimber's husband.
+He was working the large grill and pointed toward the food that he had already finished cooking.
+She shook her head to decline the offer, for now.

-"Only if you count whining and jumping on things he shouldn't," Dane replied with a smile as she reached down and petted the rambunctious pup.
-Haydn yelped and he licked her fingers.
+"Only if you count whining and jumping on things he shouldn't."
+Dane smiled, as she reached down and petted the rambunctious pup.
+Haydn yipped and licked her fingers.

-Sabrina did not seem to get the joke, which was for the best, Dane was certain.
+Sabrina didn't seem to get the joke, which was for the best.
 They moved on from dog tricks to chasing the dogs.
-Dane moved around with them, but could not run with them.
-Even without just healing from her car accident injuries, she would not have been able to keep up with them because of her lame leg.
+Dane moved around with them, but couldn't run with them.
+Even without just being healed from her car accident injuries, she wouldn't have been able to keep up with them because of her lame leg.
 Still, they called for her participation, so she did what she could.

-Nicole settled down next to her grandmother, Alicia, who was sitting at the small picnic table that was slowly being covered in food.
-Nicole's mother, Kate, was sitting there, too.
-Nicole kissed both of their cheeks as greetings and smiled at them.
+Nicole settled down next to her grandmother, Alicia, who was at the small picnic table that was slowly being covered in food.
+Nicole's mother, Kate, was there too.
+Nicole happily kissed both of their cheeks as greetings.

-"Hi, sweet-pea.
-I was worried when your mom beat you here," Alicia commented with a smile of her own.
+"Hi, sweet pea.
+I was worried when your mom beat you here."
+Alicia snickered.

 Nicole laughed.
 While she was hardly the first person to arrive at a family function, her mother was always the last one.
-But, her mother did not have two small kids and their worried father to get out of the door.
+But, her mother didn't have two small kids and their worried father to get out the door.

 "Luke and Thomas came late and their dad wouldn't leave once he showed up.
-So, that's why we're the last to show," Nicole explained.
+So, that's why we're the last to show."